10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 Inspired by Thierry Mugler Angel, this blend is sweet and gourmand.
 Use 3 drops of Vanilla, 2 drops of Patchouli, and 1 drop each of Bergamot and Ylang Ylang EO’s.

 Vanilla and Patchouli form the core of this blend, mirroring the perfume’s signature contrast.
-Bergamot adds a hint of citrus freshness, whilst Ylang Ylang contributes a lush, floral note.
+Bergamot adds a hint of citrus freshness, while Ylang Ylang contributes a lush, floral note.

 Mix the oils into 15 ml of fractionated coconut oil for a smooth, easily absorbed base.
 This is easily applied in a roller ball.
 You can also use any of the blends in a 100g amount of this FREE Body Butter Recipe.